0x171-0/iot-device-simulator/README.md

 ```

 - **tuple**
-  - combined multiple base columns and reference columns into an array, will generate a tuple with a random or fixed value in position
+  - Combined multiple base columns and reference columns into an array
+  - Return element in the array randomly

 ```typescript
 const result = generateDataFromFormat([